nvidia-riva/tutorials/New-language-adaptation/Esperanto/README.md

 All stages except for the last "Riva deployment" are carried out in the [NeMo](https://github.com/NVIDIA/NeMo) toolkit.

-The is an extended [example](https://github.com/andrusenkoau/NeMo/blob/esperanto_example_v1/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst) for obtaining an Esperanto ASR model (Conformer-CTC) from scratch in NeMo.
+There is an extended [example](https://github.com/andrusenkoau/NeMo/blob/esperanto_example_v1/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst) for obtaining an Esperanto ASR model (Conformer-CTC) from scratch in NeMo.
 We recommend use this example for first two stages of The Riva new language workflow.

 ## 3. Riva deployment